Science Background

 In safety-critical work, you need an objective signal—not user effort, interpretation, or late-stage symptoms.

-OPTOVERA Scan uses pupillometry to measure the Pupillary Light Reflex (PLR)—an involuntary neurological reflex that can’t be consciously controlled—delivering a tamper-resistant, unbiased indicator of reduced alertness, regardless of cause.
+OPTOVERA Scan uses pupillometry to measure the Pupillary Light Reflex (PLR) — an involuntary neurological reflex that cannot be consciously controlled — delivering a tamper-resistant, unbiased indicator of neurological alterations, regardless of underlying cause.

 Benefits

-Bottom line: Turn alertness from a guess into a measurable signal—so teams can act earlier and reduce risk.
+Bottom line: Turn neurocognitive state from a guess into a measurable signal — so teams can act earlier and prevent incidents.

 Limitations of Other Approaches